ja32776/Election_Analysis/README.md

   -Raymon Anthony Doane

 3.The candidate results were
-  -Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
+  - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
-  -Diana DeGette received 73.8% of the vote and 272,892 number of votes.
+  - Diana DeGette received 73.8% of the vote and 272,892 number of votes.
-  -Raymon Anthony Doane 3.1% of the vote and 11,606 number of votes.
+  - Raymon Anthony Doane 3.1% of the vote and 11,606 number of votes.

 4.The winner of the election was:
-  -Diana Degette, who received 73.8% of the vote and 272,892 number of votes.
+  - Diana Degette, who received 73.8% of the vote and 272,892 number of votes.

 ##Challenge Overview